kai-niu/watson-transformer/README.md

 # Performance

-* __Experiment 1__: This experiment compares the performance of using the regular UDF and the vectorized UDF with pyArrow enabled.
-The testing cluster is provisioned with 10 2vCPU/2GB nodes, and the time cost is recorded on nine datasets which contain [100,200,400,800,1600] recordings respectfully.
-The maximum number of worker threads a vectorized UDF can spam is 10, therefore the maximum QPS(query/sec) of the vectorized UDF transformer is 200.
+* __Experiment 1__: This experiment compares the performance of using the regular UDF, and the vectorized UDF with the pyArrow enabled.
+The testing cluster is provisioned with 10 2vCPU/2GB nodes, and the time cost is recorded on nine datasets, which contain [100,200,400,800,1600] recordings respectfully.
+The maximum number of worker threads a vectorized UDF can spam is 10; therefore, the maximum QPS(query/sec) of the vectorized UDF transformer is 200.

 <img style="float: center;" src="document/regular_udf_vs_vectorized_udf_.png">